Stuycs-K/finalprojectapcs-5-jin-sophia-huang-hangqi/PROTOTYPE.md

 # Technical Details:

 (CHANGE THIS!!!!!)
 A description of your technical design.
 This should include:
 How you will be using the topics covered in class in the project.

-PERIOD 5\
+**PERIOD:** 5\
-Sophia Jin and Hangqi Huang\
+**Groupt Members:** Sophia Jin and Hangqi Huang\
-Metrominoes \
+**Group Name:** Metrominoes \
-Brief Project description (1 paragraph summary)\
+**Brief Project description (1 paragraph summary):**\
-Based on Tetris.
-Drop tetrominoes that fall faster and faster as the levels go up.
+We're are making a game of Tetris.
+In Tetris, tetrominoes are dropped and they fall faster and faster as the time goes on.
 There are 7 tetrominoes (I, O, T, S, Z, L, J), and we use keys to rotate them and move them around.
 Fill a row to clear the row.
-You get more points for stuff like tetris (clearing four rows at once) or T-spins or combos.
+You get more points for feats like tetris (clearing four rows at once) or T-spins or combos.
 This will attempt to completely replicate the original Tetris game.\

-Expanded Description:\
+**Expanded Description:**\
 Critical features (Minimum Viable Product) - What you want to have after 1.5 weeks.\
+-
 - Cancel out row once complete; keep track using array/or rows represented by Deque (?)
 - block should fall down but pause before settling
 - key controls for rotation of blocks